 - the Anne Frank House: situated in central Amsterdam, on the Prinsengracht, one of Amsterdam’s three main canals, this one-time precarious place of safety for Anne and her family, is a must-see for many visitors.

-Most hostels and hotels, including the centrally-located and comfortable, Amsterdam Hostel Uptown, will be delighted to suggest many other possibilities for sightseeing by bike in the city.
+Most hostels and hotels, including the centrally-located and comfortable, Amsterdam Hostel Uptown, will be delighted to suggest many other possibilities for sightseeing by bike in the City for Cyclists.

 Korte Leidsedwarsstraat 147